Kurrupt68/CTF-Writeup/README.md

 # CTF-Writeup

-This Repo Contains Writeps for CTF's
+This Repo Contains Writeps for CTF's, it's a bit rough but i'd sort it out soon